dacsson/Slicer/README.md

 ![screenshot](https://github.com/dacsson/Slicer/blob/main/backg.jpg)

-## 2.The First step is to click _Settings_ icon and upload your "{}.txt" file with lecture and test questions with the syntax i'll explain below
+## 2.The First step is to click _Settings_ icon and upload your "{}.txt" ( or {}.slc )file with lecture and test questions with the syntax i'll explain below

 You can view the document in preview window.

 ![screenshot](https://github.com/dacsson/Slicer/blob/main/settings.jpg)

 Then click purple button to apply changes.

+You can click button "Generate" to generate {}.slc file, which is encrypted (not really) copy of {}.txt file.

 # Syntax of the document